Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 Orders ship before receiving is booked.
 The vendor receipt is physically at the warehouse, the units are picked for an outbound shipment, but the receiving event has not been recorded in the system yet.
 The shipment reduces inventory from a count that was never increased to account for the receipt.

-Operational signature: negative counts on recently-received SKUs, often immediately after a vendor receipt during high-velocity periods.
+Operational signature: negative counts on recently-received SKUs, often immediately after a vendor receipt during high-velocity periods like preorder ship windows.

 Workflow fix: scan-based receiving with system updates before units are released to picking.
 Receiving-to-pickable transition must include the system update as a gating step.